 Women for Sobriety (WFS)

 Women for Sobriety, founded in 1976, is a group dedicated to helping women struggling with alcoholism.
 Their program is based on a series of 13 positive statements which focus on traits and concepts such as responsibility and compassion.
 Their system is conducted through group meetings which emphasize positive reinforcement, cognitive strategies (positive thinking), as well as holistic methods like meditation, nutrition, and exercise.

 White Bison Wellbriety Movement

 “Wellbriety” is a coined word that means “well” and “sober.”
 The “Well” refers to the inspiration to go beyond sobriety and recovery, focused on a life of healing and wellness.
-White Bison has produced materials that have been helpful not just with Native Americans, but those seeking a unique spiritual path to recovery.
+White Bison has produced materials that have been helpful not just to Native Americans, but those seeking a unique spiritual path to recovery.
 Even young people, formerly lost to addiction, have found solace and wisdom in a spiritual tradition dating back thousands of years.

 Michigan, like the whole Midwest, has a rich and vibrant tradition of indigenous culture through tribes like the Meskwaki (Fox), the Sauk, and the Potawatomi – to name a few.
 The White Bison Wellbriety Movement works to eradicate drug and alcohol abuse while bringing about a rebirth within indigenous communities through knowledge and recognition of cultural and spiritual identity.

 - Al-Alon Family Groups